kazyon/EarthChain/Whitepaper/README.md

 Here is how the Matic Network will function: <br/>

-1. A user deposits a cryptographic asset in the Earthchain contract on the mainchain (currently implemented with Ethereum blockchain only).
+1. A user deposits a cryptographic asset in the Network 3.0 contract on the mainchain (currently implemented with Ethereum blockchain only).
-2. Once deposited, tokens get confirmed on the main chain, tokens will appear on the Earthchain using Earthchain Deposit bridge (technical details explained in a dedicated section below).
+2. Once deposited, tokens get confirmed on the main chain, tokens will appear on the Network 3.0 using Network 3.0 Deposit bridge (technical details explained in a dedicated section below).
-3. The user can now transfer tokens to anyone they want almost instantly (Earthchain has faster blocks - approximately 1 second or less) for almost negligible to zero fees.
+3. The user can now transfer tokens to anyone they want almost instantly (Network 3.0 has faster blocks - approximately 1 second or less) for almost negligible to zero fees.
 4. Whenever the user wishes to, they can withdraw tokens to the main Ethereum chain by establishing proof of remaining tokens on Root contract (contract deployed on Ethereum chain).

 The same method will work for any ERC-20 token or other fungible crypto assets on the Ethereum blockchain.
-The Matic Development Team has already created a demo version, available at: https://github.com/kazyon/EarthChain/tree/whitepaper-v1.0-alpha/SmartContracts.
+The Matic Development Team has already created a demo version, available at: https://github.com/kazyon/Network-3.0/tree/main/SmartContracts.

 We expect the alpha version of the mainnet to go live very soon.